-Behavioristic theory is a theory proposed by Gage and Berliner about changes in behavior as a result of the experience.
-This theory is then developed into the flow of learning psychology that influence the direction of development of the theory and practice of education and learning known as behavioristik flow.
+The behavioristic theory is a theory proposed by Gage and Berliner about changes in behavior as a result of the experience.
+This theory is then developed into the flow of learning psychology that influences the direction of development of the theory and practice of education and learning known as behavioristic flow.
 This stream emphasizes the formation of behavior that appears to be a result of learning.

 2. Learning Theory Cognitivism

 Cognitive learning theory began to develop in the last century as a protest against the theory of behavior that has evolved earlier.
 The cognitive model has a perspective that learners process information lessons through its work of organizing, storing, and then find the relationship between new knowledge with existing knowledge.
 This model emphasizes on how information is processed.